 - It is especially important to discuss with a legal service provider if any of the following apply:

 - Prior deportation case in immigration court

 - Contact with the criminal legal system (arrests, charges, or convictions), even if it did not make you ineligible for DACA

 - Multiple prior entries to the U.S. without permission to re-enter

 - Immigration-related fraud or misrepresentation to the government

-Virtual/Remote Options: Many programs are offering virtual opportunities for students to gain international perspective, continue education, and gain career experience.
+Virtual/Remote Options: Some programs offer virtual opportunities for students to gain international perspective, continue education, and gain career experience.
 Compare all your options and learn more on our Virtual Program Guide.

 National Student Exchange: Founded in 1968, the National Student Exchange, or NSE, provides students access to study on exchange to universities across the US, Canada, Guam, Puerto Rico, and the US Virgin Islands.
 The nature of the exchange waives non-resident tuition at the host university, allowing students to pay their host university’s in-state/resident tuition.
 Alternatively, students may choose to study with NSE on a plan where they pay their home university tuition.
 Likewise, students from other NSE member universities can study on exchange at Western.
 Contact Dan Lindeman for more information.